Ōshū, Iwate: History

 The area of present-day Ōshū was part of ancient Mutsu Province, and has been settled since at least the Japanese Paleolithic period.
 Isawa is especially rich in Kofun Period remains from the 5th century.
 By the Nara period, Japanese hunters, trappers, settlers and itinerant missionaries were visiting and settling in this area, and coming into contact with the native Emishi people.
 In 729, Kokuseki-ji temple claims to have been established by the Buddhist priest Gyōki in a mountainous area to the east of the Kitakami River in what is now Mizusawa.
-In 776, two separate attacks were launched by the Yamato dynasty against the Emishi with little success.
+In 776, two separate attacks were launched by the imperial dynasty against the Emishi with little success.
 In June 787 Emishi cavalry led by Aterui and More surprised and routed a larger force of Japanese infantry in the Battle of Subuse (located in what is now part of Mizusawa).
 Despite these successes the Emishi could not hold out against the Japanese and in 802 Aterui and More surrendered and were beheaded.
 That same year Sakanoue no Tamuramaro, established Isawa Castle.
 Despite the victory the Japanese found if difficult to rule the territory directly.
 Six semi-autonomous districts were established along the Kitakami River.
 Eventually these came under the control of a powerful Emishi clan from Appi, the Abe clan.
 Early in the 11th century Abe no Yoritoki refused to pay taxes to the central government, led raiding parties south of the Koromo River, and generally ruled as an independent monarch.
 This led to the Zenkunen War (前九年合戦) or Early Nine-Years War (1050 - 1062), in which Minamoto no Yoriyoshi reinforced by Kiyohara no Takenori from Dewa Province defeated the Abe clan.
 The area later came under the rule of the Kiyohara clan.
 Corrupt administration by the Kiyohara led to the Gosannen War (後三年合戦) or Latter Three Years' War (1083 - 1087) in which Minamoto no Yoshiie subdued the Kiyohara.